5 min Read

-As if new parents didn’t have enough to worry about—feedings, sleepless nights, fussy babies—now you also have to worry about the umbilical cord healing properly?
+As if new parents didn’t have enough to worry about—feedings, sleepless nights, fussy babies—you also have to worry about the umbilical cord healing properly.
 For new parents, this is uncharted territory.
-Not to worry, pediatric Nurse Practitioner Tracy Burton is here to help.
+Not to worry, pediatric nurse practitioner Tracy Burton is here to help.

 First off, there are no pain-sensitive nerve fibres in the umbilical cord, so your baby won’t feel any pain when the cord is cut.
 No worries there.
 It also doesn’t hurt when the remaining cord stub falls off about one to three weeks later.
 Once this happens, Tracy says the cord can be discarded like any other “biowaste product”—tucked in a diaper or flushed down the toilet.